vachan-maker/vachan-maker.github.io/content/posts/just-start-a-blog/index.md

 +++
 It has been a couple of months since I started this blog.

 I was initially hesitant to start blogging because I would ask myself 'What should I write about?' or 'Will anyone read what I write?'.
-Also the thought 'nothing interesting really happens in my life' held me back from starting this blog.
+Also the thought 'nothing interesting really happens in my life' held me back from blogging.

 But as I began to write and publish posts, I started to realize that I have experiences, thoughts and other things that I want to share with people.